melkati/CO2-Gadget/README.md

 **Note:** If all you want is to flash CO2 Gadget into your board go [here:](https://emariete.com/en/meter-co2-gadget/).
 You don't need to compile the firmware.

+### Install PlatformIO

+You can use PlatfomIO CLI or VSCode win PlatformIO GUI (recomended).
+For installation see [PlatformIO installation instructions:](https://docs.platformio.org/en/latest/integration/ide/vscode.html).
 ### Prepare PlatformIO

 First you must edit the file platformio.ini to setup your preferences.